Late Ming peasant rebellions

-The late Ming peasant rebellions (明末民變) were a series of peasant revolts during the last decades of the Ming dynasty lasting from 1628 to 1644.
+The late Ming peasant rebellions (明末民變) occurred during the last decades of the Ming dynasty lasting from 1628 to 1644.
 They were primarily caused by natural disasters in Shaanxi, Shanxi, and Henan.
-The rebels also composed from the followers of Xu Hongru, the leader of the White Lotus Societies who has been executed in 1622.
+The rebels also composed from the followers of Xu Hongru, the leader of the White Lotus Societies who had been executed in 1622.

 At the same time, the She-An Rebellion and Later Jin incursions forced the Ming government to cut funding for the postal service, which resulted in the mass unemployment of men in the provinces hit hard by natural disasters.
 Unable to cope with three major crises at the same time, the Ming dynasty collapsed in 1644.

 Background

 By 1627, the war with the Later Jin dynasty as well as the eruption of the She-An Rebellion in 1621 had drained Ming treasuries to dangerously low levels, with just seven million taels left in the Taicang Vault.

 Furthermore, the Little Ice Age also caused the destruction of Ming's Tuntian or military farm system, thus increased military expenditure and also exarcebate national fiscal crisis.
 Holistically, the Little Ice Age phenomenon caused temperature in the Central Plains and the rainfall in the northern agricultural and pastoral areas reached their lowest point since the Qin and Han Dynasties.
 China experienced a period of extremely cold weather from the 1620s until the 1710s.
 The Ming realm was also suffering from natural disasters in Shaanxi, Shanxi and Henan.
 In 1627 widespread drought in Shaanxi resulted in mass starvation as harvests failed and people turned to cannibalism.
 Natural disasters in Shaanxi were not unusual but in the last 60 years of the Ming, they were especially bad, and there was not a single year in which Shaanxi did not experience a natural disaster.
 The entire region was a natural disaster zone.
 Shanxi too suffered from windstorms, earthquakes, and famines.
 In the south, Henan also experienced starvation and it was said that "grains of rice became as precious as pearls."
+This difficult situation was compounded by the harsh policies of the imperial court.

 The Chongzhen Emperor's petty and mercurial ways exacerbated the situation by constantly switching grand secretaries, which prevented a coherent government response from coalescing.
 Chongzhen's reign alone saw around 50 grand secretaries appointed to the post, representing two-thirds of all holders of that post throughout the entire Ming dynasty.

 To prevent further depletion of the imperial treasury, Chongzhen cut funding for the Ming postal service, which saw the mass unemployment of large numbers of men from the central and northern provinces around the Yellow River region.
 This contributed to the overall deterioration of government control, and the formation of bandit groups which became endemic in the last decades of the Ming.